Bonaigarh: Transport

 Bonaigarh is situated besides Bhubaneswar-Rourkela National Highway which goes via Talcher, Pallahara and Barkote.
 From Barkote it is only 55 km.
-Though there is no train link to Bonaigarh, frequent buses are plying from Rourkela and Barkote.
-Once or twice in a day, buses are plying from Kuchinda, Keonjhar, Deogarh, Cuttack, and Bhubaneswar.
+Though there is no train link to Bonaigarh, frequent buses ply between Rourkela and Barkote.
+Once or twice a day, buses ply from Kuchinda, Keonjhar, Deogarh, Cuttack, and Bhubaneswar.

 There is no railway station in Bonaigarh.
 However, Rourkela Railway Station is the major railway station at a distance of 65 kms.

 Buses are well connected to Bonaigarh from various places.
 For example, Rourkela is connected by Sainath bus, Raahi Travels, Dildar Travels, Rakesh Travels, Tarini Travels and Sarala Travels.
 Deogarh, Barkote, Angul, Jharsuguda, Sambalpur and Sundergarh are connected by Sainath bus and Rakesh Coach (Rakesh Travels).
-Two private night buses namely "Krishna Jee", "A-ONE" and “Babamani” run to capital city Bhubaneswar via Dhenkanal and Cuttack.
+Three private night buses namely "Krishna Jee", "A-ONE" and “Babamani” run to capital city Bhubaneswar via Dhenkanal and Cuttack.

 Festivals

 Bonaigarh is famous for an annual festival known as "Chaitra Mela", which starts during mid-April and continues up to mid-May every year.
 A goddess known as "Maa Basuli" is worshiped by the local folks for the relevant period along with many small temporary vending markets, circuses, rides, and Operas are found in the "Mela."
 Rath Yatra, Dussehra, Kantha Puja, Ramnavmi, Janmastami, Raja, Holi are the major festivals celebrated every year.
 During this time, Dussehra a goddess known as "Kanta Devi," is especially worshiped on the 9th day of the festival.
 Bonaigarh also has Muslim population who celebrate festivals such as Eid al-Fitr, Eid al-Adha & Muharram together with the people from other religion.
-A amall Christian population is also found who normally visit Bonaigarh Catholic Church and celebrate festivals like Christmas and Good Friday.
+A small Christian population is also found who normally visit Bonaigarh Catholic Church and celebrate festivals like Christmas and Good Friday.
 Apart from various religious practices, customs and traditions.
 Secularism is prevailed widely which keeps the people united in Bonai region.

 Education

-In the education field, it is a growing town.
-Many doctors, engineers and lawyers, having reputed positions in different organisations of India and abroad are from this place.
-There are a number of schools and one college which is affiliated to Sambalpur University.
-But for higher education like Medical, Engineering, Law, Commerce, Business Administration etc. People are going out of town.
+The town is steadily growing in the field of education.
+It has produced many accomplished professionals, including doctors, engineers, and lawyers, who hold reputed positions in various organizations across India and abroad.
+The town is home to several schools and a college affiliated with Sambalpur University.
+However, for higher education in fields such as Medicine, Engineering, Law, Commerce, and Business Administration, residents often have to move to other cities.